Geoffrey Cornish: Career

-Numerous awards were bestowed upon Cornish during his career.
-He received a Distinguished Service Award from the GCSAA in 1981, the Donald Ross Award from the ASGCA in 1982, and an Outstanding Service Award from the National Golf Foundation in 1984.
-In 1987 he was awarded an honorary doctorate from the University of Massachusetts.
-In 1991 he received the John Reid Lifetime Achievement Award from the Metropolitan GCSA.
-He is an honorary member of several golf course superintendents associations as well as the EIGCA.

 Cornish, who was the author of numerous books on golf course architecture, wrote with co-author Ronald E. Whitten the book The Architects of Golf wherein they credit Ida Dixon as the first female golf architect in America and perhaps in the world for her 1904 design of the Springhaven Club in Wallingford, Pennsylvania.

 Known for traditional golf course designs, Geoffrey Cornish, would simply lay the course out on the land instead of moving millions of yards of dirt.
 An example of this approach can be experienced at such courses as Bowling Green Golf Course in northern New Jersey; it lends the course both beauty and playability.
 Taking full advantage of the land and its natural features you enjoy the natural surroundings as well as the golf (and it takes less time to play).

-Among over 200 new courses and 9-hole additions to his credit are the Pines Course at International Golf Course in Bolton, Massachusetts, the longest course in the world when playing from the "Tiger" tees, so named long before Tiger Woods was born.
-Other notable courses include Country Club of Ithaca, Ithaca, New York; Summerlea Golf & Country Club, Montreal, Quebec; Puoy Brook Golf Club, Lakeville, Massachusetts; Center Valley Club, Center Valley, Pennsylvania; the Mountain Laurel Golf Club, White Haven, Pennsylvania; the New Ashburn Golf Course, Halifax, Nova Scotia; the Quechee Club, Quechee, Vermont; the Connecticut G.C. in Easton, Connecticut; Niagara Falls Country Club in Lewiston, New York; Norton Country Club in Norton, Massachusetts; Crystal Lake Golf Course in Haverhill, Massachusetts; Hopmeadow Country Club in Simsbury, Connecticut; Stratton Mountain Golf Club in Stratton Mountain, Vermont; Mount Snow Golf Club in West Dover, Vermont; Eastman Golf Links in Grantham, New Hampshire; Thomson Country Club in North Reading, Massachusetts; Oliver D. Appleton Golf Course at St. Lawrence University in Canton, New York; and Canaan Valley Resort in Davis, West Virginia.

 Death and legacy

 Cornish died on February 10, 2012, in Amherst, Massachusetts.
 He is best remembered as a prolific golf course architect of the 20th century.